Sharing the Past

-In Francis Flynn’s cabin on Crockadoctor lane, some of his neighbours had called round and sitting by the fire and shrouded in pipe smoke they swapped stories and gossip they had recently heard; of another winter with no potatoes; of those considering the path of emigration, and of those who had already departed.
+In Francis Flynn’s cabin on Crockadoctor Lane, some of his neighbours had called round, and sitting by the fire and shrouded in pipe smoke they traded stories and gossip they had recently heard; stories of another winter with no potatoes; of those considering the path of emigration, and of those who had already departed.
 They talked of old times, of the men of ’98 and of Ireland’s heroes and heroines.

-Later, after his neighbours had departed into the wintery night Francis banked the fire with some furze and ash.
+Later, after his neighbours had reluctantly withdrawn into the wintery night, Francis hunkered down and banked the fire with some furze and ash.
 He stared into the embers for some minutes, contemplating his future, then he rose and retired to the sleeping corner of the cabin.
-There he lay on the straw atop the earthen floor beside his wife and child and sought out the warmth that was there.
+There he lay down on the straw beside his wife and child, seeking out the meagre warmth that was there.

 The weather in the summer of 1846 was described in a letter written at Clogherhead and sent to America in August of that year: ‘…We have also have great rains & severe gales of wind which has injured the corn crops so that you see there is a poor look-out for the ensuing spring & summer should the potato crop fail…’ (http://www.dippam.ac.uk/ied/records/27486)